 Before doing anything else, we visited Aquaria, a town built over currently-frozen water.
 Aquaria had a gentle, flowing variant of the Forestan town theme playing in the background, and was chock full of people gently freezing to death.
 There, we bought Ben a Steel Helm, and found our first batch of Refreshers.
 This weird, crystal-bottled potion clears your debuffs, which are few to the point of being harmless.
 Wheee… We also found a Gemini teleport tile in the equipment seller’s basement.
 Lastly, we discovered that the inns in this game are prohibitively expensive.
-Sure, our last inn was free, but the Aquarians were charging 95 gold when we were earning 6 gold a fight!
+Sure, our last inn was free so anything would look pricey, but the Aquarians were charging 95 gold when we were earning 6 gold a fight!

 Phoebe tells us that “Wakewater” from Life Temple could unfreeze the town, but the only way to Life Temple is a Libra-marked tile in Libra Temple, which was apparently a teleporter tile!
-That meant finding the Libra Crest, and thanks to the Aquarians storing it in Some Cave Somewhere (these storage practices are becoming an international problem), and a monster called a Squidite has the tile now.
+The only way to activate these teleporters was with matching Crests, and thanks to the Aquarians storing the Libra Crest in Some Cave Somewhere (these storage practices are becoming an international problem), and a monster called a Squidite has the tile now.
 With Phoebe’s help, we vacated a few more Battlefields, leaving a trail of broken homes in our wake and ganking a ring in the process, making Ben immune to Mute.
 That would be great if poor design hadn’t disabled the enemies’ ability to cause Mute!
-Yeah, they can’t cause it at any point in the game!
+Yeah, they aren’t able to cause it at any point in the game!

 The Crest Phoebe was looking for had been stashed in a place called Wintry Cave, cross-country overland from Libra Temple (remember the thief is a squid).
 We headed in and promptly slipped into a gorge, like heroes.
 Phoebe used her Claws to save herself, not Ben (also like a hero), even though the Cat Claws can clearly carry party members.
 I know this because she passes them off to you immediately so you can use them for climbing, and she just follows along.

-Meanwhile, Phoebe replaced her Claws with the Bow of Grace, which put her into a more traditional female caster role, but only ended up making her stronger.
-Sure, she had limited ammunition, but she was hitting harder, doing extra damage against fliers, and Blinding enemies with regularity, which can only imply that she was sniping their eyes.
+Meanwhile, Phoebe replaced her Claws with the Bow of Grace, which put her into a more traditional female caster role.
+Ah well.
+Now we had to deal with limited ammunition, but it was hard to care, as she was hitting harder, doing extra damage against fliers, and Blinding enemies with regularity, which can only imply that she was sniping their eyes.
 Do you believe me now when I say she’s a Barbarian?
 When you’re that good a shot, you only muck around with short-ranged claws to show off.
 Also, she got confused once and shot Ben straight in the eye.
 You know what, Phoebe?
 I’m transferring you to Firion’s team.
 You’re a natural.
 Ben and I will carry on with Guy.
 Guy will be a great guest party member.
 Guy speak to squid.